bic-org-uk/bic-lcf/LCF-1.0-Information-Entity-XML-bindings.md

 The datatypes 'string', 'int', 'decimal', 'anyURI', 'year' and 'dateTime' used in these XML bindings are specified in W3C XML Schema Part 2: Datatypes &ndash; see <a href="http://www.w3.org/TR/xmlschema-2/">http://www.w3.org/TR/xmlschema-2/</a>.

+Data elements must be non-empty when included, as well as conforming to the specified datatype.

 E01 MANIFESTATION
 -----------------